Get Involved in Student Organizations!

 Phi Omega sorority has been on the Eureka College campus for over twenty-five years.
 The goal of this sorority is the mutual advancement of its members, the promotion of a high standard of scholastic and social activity and the rendering of service to Eureka College and the community.
 Its motto is to create a special bond between friends that will be strong even after college.
 The sorority stresses academics, and friendliness, closeness and a unique sisterhood.

 Delta Sigma Phi fraternity’s Zeta Upsilon chapter at Eureka College strives for a healthy balance of social activities, academics, sports and extracurricular activities.
 The chapter stresses Culture Harmony and Friendship.
-Mag Hall, the chapter’s house, provides the chapter more space for its growing numbers and a better fraternal atmosphere for the brothers.
-The Eureka chapter has won the Pyramid of Excellence from the Delta Sigma Phi National Headquarters.
+They currently live in the North wing of the Main level of Ivy Hall.
+The Eureka chapter has won the Pyramid of Excellence from the Delta Sigma Phi National Headquarters multiple times.
 This award is very prestigious and is only handed out to five fraternities nationwide each year.
+In 2014, Delta Sigma Phi was recognized as a Chapter of Distinction, as well as an Honorable Mention for the Blood, Sweat, and Cash Award for most funds raised for the American Red Cross.

 The Theta Chi Zeta local chapter of Lambda Chi Alpha fraternity stresses leadership, character, and involvement through its brotherhood.
 It provides an environment for members to achieve a healthy balance of academic and social activities.